atla-ai/atla-mcp-server/README.md

 ## Available Tools

-- `evaluate_llm_response`: Evaluate an LLM's response to an input prompt using a given evaluation criterion.
+- `evaluate_llm_response`: Evaluate an LLM's response to a prompt using a given evaluation criteria.
 This function uses an Atla evaluation model under the hood to return a dictionary containing a score for the model's response and a textual critique containing feedback on the model's response.
-- `evaluate_llm_response_on_multiple_criteria`: Evaluate an LLM's response to an input prompt across _multiple_ evaluation criteria.
+- `evaluate_llm_response_on_multiple_criteria`: Evaluate an LLM's response to a prompt across _multiple_ evaluation criteria.
 This function uses an Atla evaluation model under the hood to return a list of dictionaries, each containing an evaluation score and critique for a given criteria.

 ## Usage